justinlee957/MongOmok/README.md

-Twitter + Gomoku using React and Nodejs https://mongomok.xyz/
+Twitter + Gomoku using React, Firebase, and Nodejs https://mongomok.xyz/